 - Oral Communication: As paralegals are frequently dialoging with lawyers, clients and other professionals, strong communication is a must.
-Any class, conference, workshop or meeting that gives you the chance to practice clear and precise speech can be helpful.
+Any class, conference, workshop or meeting that gives you the chance to practice clear and precise speaking can be helpful.
 Look for Toastmasters International, debate clubs, public speaking workshops and other opportunities.

 Finding a Job as a Paralegal

 The career centers at colleges and universities often have job boards as well, and may also host career fairs.
 Temp agencies may place paralegals in temporary-to-permanent jobs.
 Online legal job banks, classifieds and Craigslist are also places where employers advertise job openings.
-You may also send out job inquiries and résumés to local firms and follow those up with a phone call.
+You may also send out job inquiries and resumes to local firms and follow those up with a phone call.